Video | How to Install a Deck Light on a Post

 Summary: VOLT® deck lights are made of solid cast brass.
-Unlike competing aluminum fixtures, our deck light will survive highly corrosive coastal salt air and comes with the VOLT® Lifetime Warranty.
+Unlike competing aluminum fixtures, our deck lighting will survive highly corrosive coastal salt air and comes with the VOLT® Lifetime Warranty.
 In this instructional video, we show you how to install a deck light on a post.

 Today I want to show you how to install a brass deck light.
 It’s a pretty simple installation; we’ill show you how to do it.